sullivann7789/README.md-Generator/docs/README.md

 7. [Questions](#questions)

 ## Description:
-- A simple and easy-to-use JS program with ``` inquirer ``` package and fs package.
+- A simple and easy-to-use JS program with inquirer package and fs package.
 By using this Program, you can create README.md files by simply answering a couple of questions in your CLI or terminal.
 The README.md file created follow professional formatting and structure.
 The README.md for this file was created by the README.md Generator
 ### Why This Project Was Made:
 - This program was created to provide users with a quick and easy way to create README.md files without getting to involved with the repetitive time-consuming tasks involved.
 Instead create a README.md just by answering a couple of questions!

 ## Installation:
-- Copy SSH link ``` git@github.com:sullivann7789/README.md-Generator.git ``` \n or \n HTTPS ```https://github.com/sullivann7789/README.md-Generator.git``` after so clone it into your terminal and navigate to the new folder.
-From there navigate to docs and you can then start the program. \n Alternatively, you can fork it into your Repository as well.
+- Copy SSH link ```git@github.com:sullivann7789/README.md-Generator.git``` HTTPS ```https://github.com/sullivann7789/README.md-Generator.git``` after so clone it into your terminal and navigate to the new folder.
+From there navigate to docs and you can then start the program.
+Alternatively, you can fork it into your Repository as well.

 ## Usage:
-- Use command ``` node index.js ``` and follow a series of prompts until you reach a console.log of ``` Success! ```
+- Use command ```node index.js``` and follow a series of prompts until you reach a ```console.log``` of ```Success!```

 ## Contributors:
-- Noah Sullivan, Source Code from UCSD Bootcamp extended studies
+- Noah Sullivan, Starter Code from UCSD Extended Studies Boot Camp

 ## Tests:
-- After running instructions for installation, check your ``` /docs ``` folder.
+- After running instructions for installation, check your /docs folder.
 Inside it you should find a new README.md file.
-Feel free to open it, or right-click and then preview the new README.md file. \n Voilla!
+Feel free to open it, or right-click and then preview the new README.md file.
+Voilla!
 You now have your README.md which you can do with whatever you so choose.

 ## License:
 - Copyright (C) 1/18/2023 Noah Sullivan